 SaleFish also offers an ActiveMatrix management console.
 This offers developers control over a project or portfolio of properties.
 Software tools help with the pricing of building calculations as well as individual units.
 Pricing adjustments can be made based on floor, unit, size, orientation and other criteria decided by the builder.

 Potential buyers can search condos by size, floorplan and other factors that may be of interest to them.
 Viewing a map with all available units highlighted, buyers can see exactly where in a building or complex they would be living in relation to other buildings, units and amenities.

-Clients pay for licensing, set-up and monthly fees to use the software.
+Clients pay a per lot or per suite fee and monthly fees to use the software.